Peter Ax

-Peter Ax (March 29, 1927 - May 2, 2013) was a German zoologist.
-His main work concerned the investigation of interstitial fauna and the exposition of a phylogenetic system for the animals.
+Peter Ax (March 29, 1927 - May 2, 2013) was a German zoologist whose main work concerned the investigation of interstitial fauna and the exposition of a phylogenetic system for the animals.

 Biography

 Peter Ax attended the Oberschule für Jungen in Hamburg until 1944 and subsequently completed his military service.
 He studied biology at the University of Kiel from 1946, and graduated with a doctorate in 1950.
 From 1952 to 1961, he was employed as a scientific worker at the same university.
 He gained his habilitation in 1955, and worked as a Dozent.
 In 1961, he went to the University of Göttingen, where he held the chair in Morphology and Systematic Zoology.
 He remained there until his retirement as an emeritus professor in 1992.

 Research

 Peter Ax worked primarily on the micro- and meiofauna of the interstitial environment in marine sediments, and on the systematics of flatworms.
 He described an array of hitherto unknown species from this environment, including Diplosoma micans, the first tunicate to be found in the interstitial habitat, in 1970.
 In 1956 he was the first to describe the Gnathostomulida, which was also found from this habitat.
 Through his works such as Das phylogenetische System (1984) and the three-volume Das System der Metazoa (1995-2001), he also became known as one of the important exponents of phylogenetic systematics in Germany.